 Afterward, you can confirm the status of your extension e-file by going to efstatus.taxact.com.
 They will even send you a confirmation via e-mail or text message.
 I got my confirmation less than 3 hours after submission.

-Free state tax extensions too!
-TaxACT will now even file out your state tax extension online if possible, otherwise they will provide guidance fill out all the paper form entries for you and all you have to do is print it out and mail it in.
+Free state tax extensions.
+As you can see above, TaxACT will now even file out your state tax extension online if possible, otherwise they will provide guidance fill out all the paper form entries for you and all you have to do is print it out and mail it in.
 That’s how it worked for my state extension.